Lexie14/portfolio-website-responsive/README.md

 # portfolio-website-responsive

-Simple portfolio web-page with links to my very first projects ;) All the elements of the page are highly responsive.
+Simple portfolio web-page (HTML5, CSS3) with the links to some of my projects.
+The web-page is optimized across different viewport sizes via using flex-box, media-queries and responsive images.

 You can access it here https://lexie14.github.io/portfolio-website-responsive/